An Annotation-based Approach for Finding Bugs in Neural Network Programs: Introduction

-\autoref{sec:experiments} describes an extensive experimental evaluation of \annotest, targeting 19 open-source NN programs based on some of the most widely used NN frameworks (Keras, TensorFlow, and PyTorch).
-After we manually annotated 24 functions, \annotest generated tests triggering 63 known bugs reported by \cite{Islam:2019} for these functions, as well 31 previously unknown bugs.
+\autoref{sec:experiments} describes an extensive experimental evaluation of \annotest, targeting 19 open-source NN programs, manually analyzed by Islam et al.~\cite{Islam:2019}, using some of the most widely used NN frameworks (Keras, TensorFlow, and PyTorch).
+After we manually annotated 24 functions, \annotest generated tests triggering 63 known bugs reported by Islam et al.~\cite{Islam:2019} for these functions, as well 31 previously unknown bugs.
 To experiment with \annotest's capabilities when used extensively, we also annotated all functions in two larger NN projects; the total of 330 annotations that we wrote enabled \annotest to discover 50 bugs with only 6 false positives.
 These experiments demonstrate that \annotest can be used both extensively on a whole project, and opportunistically on only a few selected functions that are critical.
-Using the guidelines we present in \autoref{sec:annotest}, writing annotations involves a reasonable amount of work for programmers familiar with how a NN project works; therefore, \annotest can offer a favorable trade-off between programmer effort and quality assurance benefits.
+Since our evaluation is based on Islam et al.~\cite{Islam:2019}'s extensive survey, it can assess \annotest's capabilities of finding relevant bugs in real-world NN programs.
+In other experiments, we quantify the amount of annotations needed by \annotest, compare it to generic (non NN-specific) test-case generators for Python, as well as to developer-written tests, so as to better understand the trade-off between programmer effort and quality assurance benefits it offers.